dmiller/clojure-clr-next/_posts/2023-01-27-doing-a-number.md

 ## Status

-As I write this, I have completed all the code.
+As I write this, I have completed porting the `Numbers` code.
 I'm writing tests like crazy.
 In an upcoming post I'll provide a link to a snapshot of the code at this point.

 In the process of writing tests, I found bugs that I traced back to the original code.
 (My code, not the JVM code.)
 These are all edge cases in the handling of `decimal` and `uint64`.
 Code to handle those types are a very recent addition.
 I will be doing bug fixes in the current code.